Dana Fischer: Competitive Magic events

 In February 2018, Fischer went to her first tournament outside the United States, in Lyon, France.
 Originally competing in another country would have been a celebration for making day 2 at a United States Grand Prix, but it became a family trip instead.
 She says she was not bothered by non-English language cards, since she could recognize them by picture, the way she learned to play before learning to read.

 In March 2019, aged eight, Fischer achieved her goal of becoming the youngest player to reach Day 2 at a Grand Prix, in Los Angeles.
 She won six of eight matches, and advanced to the second day among the top 15-20% of about 1,570 mostly adult players.
 She said her next tournament goals would be to win a number of matches equal to her age, and to bring home a cash prize.

-Fischer achieved both of these goals at the Grand Prix Austin in January 2020.
+Fischer achieved both of these goals at Grand Prix Austin in January 2020.
 She finished in 46th place out of 801 players, with a 10-4-1 win-loss-draw record, and earned $300.
 Fischer was nine years old, making her the youngest to win cash at a Magic Grand Prix.
 She was at 13th place at the end of the first day with an 8–1 record.
 After the match, she tweeted "now have more GP Day 2s than my dad."
 In her tournament report for ChannelFireball, she wrote that she was especially glad to win cash because she could buy something to share with her sister, who does not play much Magic, making her win something that could benefit the rest of the family as well.

 Her continuing goal is to get more kids and women to play Magic, to show that, as she says, "young people can do amazing and hard things".

 Play style

-Fischer plays her competitive matches with her father sitting beside her, but not offering her any advice or help, other than helping hold her hand of cards and shuffle her deck (40–100 cards depending on format), because her hands are too small to do it herself.
+Initially Fischer played her competitive matches with her father sitting beside her, but not offering her any advice or help, other than helping hold her hand of cards and shuffle her deck (40–100 cards depending on format), because her hands were too small to do it herself.
 He takes notes on the match, and advises her on what she did well and could have done better.